adi-jepps/Reddit-Data-and-Network-Analysis/README.md

 ```

 ### 3. Run the analysis notebook
-Open and run the Jupyter notebook main_analysis.py to reproduce the analysis and visualizations.
+Open and run the Jupyter notebook ```Reddit Data and Network Analysis.py``` to reproduce the analysis and visualizations.

 ---